-• Plan, develop, and complete the EMRTF Project within the 3-year period.
+- Plan, develop, and complete the EMRTF Project within the 3-year period. - If necessary, work with NOAA to obtain the ESA Section 10 permit.

 Implementing the use of Habitat Equivalency Analysis (HEA) for determining compensatory mitigation for reef resource injuries, Recommendation 15, was authorized through the adoption of the CRPA, Section 403.93345(7), F.S., in 2009 which states: